Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 To prepare the plant for winter, cut back water substantially after mid October, except for late-ripening fruit.
 Then reduce watering up to 6 days before the expected harvest to speed ripening.

-Insufficient water, and time to water again, is signaled by a few random leaves turning yellow.
+Insufficient water, and time to water again, is signaled by a few random leaves turning yellow except in the fall when all leaves will turn yellow and drop.

 Mulch: Spread organic mulch thickly over the root zone to reduce water loss and moderate summer heat.